Origin-Byte/nft-protocol/gutenberg/README.md

 #### Single vs. Multiple Sale Outlets

-OriginByte's launchpad configuration allows creators to segregage their NFT sales into tiers, having each tier its own price and whitelisting settings.
+OriginByte's launchpad configurations allow creators to segregate their NFT sales into tiers, with each tier having its own price and whitelisting settings.

-An example of a single sale configuration follows:
+Here is an example of a single sale configuration:

 ```
 Launchpad: